mspncp/gosu-wiki/To Do.md

   * Add QuickLook support to image loading on 10.5+ via QLThumbnailImageCreate :D
   * Add Gosu::StringArg (a variant of char*/wchar*/string/wstring)
   * How would a TexturePacker like thingie work for Gosu?
+  * Order USB devices alphabetically (so gamepad 0 is always 0)
   * Rename SampleInstance to Channel